vickyfrosties/MemoCode/README.md

 ### Purpose

-The project first goal is to have a unique space to store and get an **easy access** at all the IT industry concepts that I learn from.
-As I read blogs and documentations, it gets really difficult to keep track of all the information into folders using bookmarks.
+This project goal is to have a unique centralized space and get an **easy access** at all the keys resources and concepts from the web development industry that I learn.
+As I read blogs, articles and documentations, it gets really challenging to keep track of all the information.
+This project is my tool solution to solve this problem.

 ### Technologies stack